 The SocketTools .NET Edition is a collection of managed .NET classes, designed to simplify the integration of Internet functionality into applications built using Visual Studio or Embarcadero RAD Studio.
-Supports Windows 10 and Visual Studio 2019.
+SocketTools supports Windows 11 and Visual Studio 2022.

 Developers using C# or Visual Basic can quickly create applications and services for both 32-bit and 64-bit platforms, adding features like file transfers, sending email messages, application storage and IP location.
 Integrated support for TLS and SSH enables strong encryption without any complex coding requirements.

 Recommended: Developers using C# or Visual Basic with Visual Studio, Embarcadero RAD Studio or SharpDevelop.
-Requires the .NET Framework 2.0 or later versions.
+Requires the .NET Framework 4.0 or later versions.
+Includes support for .NET Core and .NET 6.0.

 The SocketTools ActiveX Edition includes ActiveX controls (OCXs) which can be used in a wide variety of development tools such as Visual Studio, Microsoft Office (VBA) and PowerBuilder.
 There is continued support for legacy development tools such as Visual Basic 6.0.

 The ActiveX Edition is ideal for the developer who requires the flexibility, ease of use and rapid development features of a component.
 SocketTools covers it all, including uploading and downloading files, sending and retrieving e-mail, remote command execution, terminal emulation, and much more.